isabella232/help-7/gitbook/cmp/general/log-in.md

 If you do not have a CMP account, you can create one by selecting _SIGN UP_ and following the instructions.

+{% hint style="warning" %}
+If your organization (as determined by your email address) is already using the CMP, you can sign up without [being invited](../user-management/creating-a-new-user.md#inviting-new-users).

+However, if you sign up without being invited, your user account will be assigned your organization's [default role](../user-management/manage-roles.md#setting-a-default-role) (or the [Basic Role](../user-management/manage-roles.md#basic-role) if no default is configured).
+{% endhint %}

 {% hint style="info" %}

 If you have forgotten your password, enter your email address, then select the _CONTINUE_ button.
 On the next screen, select _Forgot password?_ and follow the instructions to reset your password.